Moderna says updated COVID shot boosts omicron protection

 So U.S. regulators, and the World Health Organization, are considering whether to order a change in the vaccine recipe for a new round of booster shots in the fall — when cold weather and kids returning to school are expected to drive yet another surge.

 The Food and Drug Administration has set a meeting in late June for its scientific advisers to debate those questions and evaluate data from vaccine makers’ tests of potential new formulas.
-Pfizer also is studying a combination shot, what scientists call a bivalent vaccine.
+Pfizer also is studying a combination shot, what scientists call a bivalent vaccine, with some data expected later this month.

-Moderna said its new study found that a month after the combo shot, recipients harbored higher omicron-fighting antibody levels — and cross-protection against other prior variants — than the original vaccine triggers.
-However, antibodies naturally wane so it’s not clear how long the protection against infection will last.
+Moderna’s new study tested people who’d had three prior vaccinations, giving 377 of them a fourth dose of the original vaccine and another 437 the combo shot.

-The study was performed in 437 people, and safety was similar to today’s boosters, Moderna said.
-The results were announced in a press release and haven’t undergone scientific review.
+The study wasn’t designed to track how well the updated booster prevented COVID-19 cases and it was tested only against omicron, not the variants dominant now.
+But the bivalent vaccine sparked a nearly eight-fold rise in levels of antibodies capable of fighting omicron.
+Importantly, that was 1.75 times better than the antibody jump from simply giving a fourth dose of the original vaccine, Moderna said.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.